miguelangeltorresfp/personal-website/README.md

 Now you can run `yarn dev` to automatically watch and compile assets, start a local Express server at `localhost:8080`, and start a Lambda functions server at `localhost:9000`.
 The Express server is setup to proxy Lambda function requests to `localhost:9000`.

+In order to run the API calls in the app, an `.env` file will need to be created with all of the appropriate keys & values.
+The `.env.example` contains all the environment variable keys.

 ## Deploy to Production

 Deploying to production is as easy as pushing local changes to Github's `master` branch on the repository 🙌.